How do I request a transcript of my Court hearing?

 Do I have to pick up and make the final payment for my transcript myself, or can someone else do this for me?

 The requesting party should pick up and pay for a transcript due to the sensitive nature of the information contained within.
-However, the requesting party may make arrangements with the Transcript Coordinator (513-887-3352) to designate a specific individual in his/her place.
+However, the requesting party may make arrangements with the Assistant Court Administrator (513-887-3352) to designate a specific individual in his/her place.
 Any individual may be asked to present photo identification prior to the release of the transcript from the Court.

 What is the difference between a transcript of the hearing and a CD of the hearing?